bullintheserver/linuxstudysessions/topic1.md

 - Less stable than Debian

 #### Red Hat
-- Aquired by IBM in 2019
+- Acquired by IBM in 2019
 - Started in 1994
 - Reliable enterprise solution
-- Comes with software aiming to ease Linux use in pro server evironments
+- Comes with software aiming to ease Linux use in pro server environments
 - Some components fee based
 - CentOS uses source code of Red Hat & is free but unsupported
 - RH & Centos optimized for server environments